As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Good value and easy to put on/off
+• Good value for the size and stability

 Cons